everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 end
 {% endhighlight %}

 This chunk of code gives us a _factory_ we can use throughout our specs.
 Essentially, whenever we create test data via `Factory(:contact)`, that contact's name will be John Doe.
 This is probably adequate for our first round of model specs, but I like to provide my specs with more random data.
 Enter the [Faker](http://rubygems.org/gems/faker) gem.
-Edit </code>contacts.rb</code> to include it:
+Edit `contacts.rb` to include it:

 {% highlight ruby %}
 # spec/factories/contacts.rb